chartjs/Chart.js/docs/developers/contributing.md

 New contributions to the library are welcome, but we ask that you please follow these guidelines:

-- Use tabs for indentation, not spaces.
-- Only change the individual files in `/src`.
-- Check that your code will pass `eslint` code standards, `gulp lint` will run this for you.
-- Check that your code will pass tests, `gulp test` will run tests for you.
-- Keep pull requests concise, and document new functionality in the relevant `.md` file.
+- Before opening a PR for major additions or changes, please discuss the expected API and/or implementation by [filing an issue](https://github.com/chartjs/Chart.js/issues) or asking about it in the [Chart.js Slack](https://chartjs-slack.herokuapp.com/) #dev channel.
+This will save you development time by getting feedback upfront and make review faster by giving the maintainers more context and details.
 - Consider whether your changes are useful for all users, or if creating a Chart.js [plugin](plugins.md) would be more appropriate.
+- Check that your code will pass tests and `eslint` code standards. `gulp test` will run both the linter and tests for you.
+- Add unit tests and document new functionality (in the `test/` and `docs/` directories respectively).
 - Avoid breaking changes unless there is an upcoming major release, which are infrequent.
-We encourage people to write plugins for most new advanced features, so care a lot about backwards compatibility.
+We encourage people to write plugins for most new advanced features, and care a lot about backwards compatibility.
+- We strongly prefer new methods to be added as private whenever possible.
+A method can be made private either by making a top-level `function` outside of a class or by prefixing it with `_` and adding `@private` JSDoc if inside a class.
+Public APIs take considerable time to review and become locked once implemented as we have limited ability to change them without breaking backwards compatibility.
+Private APIs allow the flexibility to address unforeseen cases.

 # Joining the project